Maintenance in Managed Service for OpenSearch

 In Managed Service for OpenSearch single-host clusters, a single host undergoes maintenance.
 This means, if you restart such a cluster during maintenance, it will become unavailable.

 In multi-host clusters, hosts undergo maintenance one by one.
 Such hosts are queued randomly.
-If you restart a host during maintenance, it will become unavailable for this time period.
+Any host that requires a restart during maintenance will be unavailable until maintenance is complete.
 If you access a cluster using the FQDN of the OpenSearch host, the cluster may become unavailable.
 To make your application continuously available, access the cluster using a special FQDN always pointing to the available host.